HPInc/kalexa-sdk/README.md

                 .build();
     }
  ```
-Note that token argument passed to `SendRequestDirective` should be the Intent that you want to be called when Alexa sends the response from the Provider. `Kalexa-SDK` uses `|` as separator to split the token string in more values.
-But keep in mind that the first value has to be the Intent that you want to execute the `onConnectionsResponse` method.
-For example: `{"token": "MyIntentName|Value|SomeOtherValue}`
+Note that you must annotate your class with `@Requester` so the `onConnectionsResponse` callback can be called properly.
  #### Response:
-Kalexa-sdk has two types of responses.
+For Kotlin, Kalexa-sdk has two types of response `Builder` and `DSL`, for Java you can respond using `Builder`.
 ##### Java:
 AlexaBuilder builds the response gracefully to send back to Alexa:
 ```